petrobras/ross/paper/paper.md

 # Summary

-There are several critical rotating equipment purchased by the industry that are crucial in the oil exploration stages, such as compressors, pumps and turbines.
+There are several critical rotating equipment purchased by the industry that are crucial, such as compressors, pumps and turbines.
 Computational mechanical models aim to simulate the behavior of such mechanical systems, and to support decision making.
 To this purpose, we present Ross, an open source library written in Python for rotordynamic analysis.